namankharbanda007/dev-vani/README.md

 <img src="assets/elato-alien.png" alt="Elato Logo" width="100%">

 # 👾 Kickstarter Pre-Launch

 We’re launching on Kickstarter soon!
 After a year of prototyping and shipping early units, Elato is ready for its next chapter: our first Kickstarter campaign.
+Your early support means a lot.
+Even one click helps us bring Elato to more people.

 ➡️ [Kickstarter Pre-launch Page](https://www.kickstarter.com/projects/elatoai/elato-make-toys-talk-with-ai-voices) — click **“Notify me on launch”** to be first in line when we go live.

-This is my very first Kickstarter.
-Honestly, it’s exciting and a little scary, but I’d love your support to help bring Elato to more people.
-Even one click makes a huge difference.
-Let’s make voice AI more accessible.

 # 🚀 ElatoAI: Realtime Speech AI Agents for ESP32